KarimLeeKarim/telegram_alert_bot_NodeJs_Express_TypeSript/README.md

 npm run start
 ```

+4.Before start using POSTMAN you should be aware that you have a created DATABASE with all needed specials which you have already created
+at .ENV, otherwise nothing will work

-4.After that open your Postman as an example put below Object and send it as a method `POST` to this <br>
+5.After that open your Postman as an example put below Object and send it as a method `POST` to this <br>
 url- `localhost:3000/alert-service/v1/alert`:
 ```bash
 {